fandoghpaas/fandogh-cli/Readme.md

 http://mysql.your_namespace.fandogh.cloud
 ```

-From your services you can access to the Mysql via by using `mysql:3306` address.
+From your services you can access to the Mysql by using `mysql:3306` address.

 #### Configuration
 There are couple of configuration that you can pass to Fandogh when you are deploying a Mysql service: